sgoldenlab/simba/docs/Scenario2.md

 To faciliate the initial use of SimBA, we provide several use scenarios.
 We have created these scenarios around a hypothetical experiment that take a user from initial use (completely new start) all the way through analyzing a complete experiment and then adding additional experimental datasets to an initial project.

-All scenarios assume that the videos have been [pre-processed](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial_process_videos.md) and that [DLC behavioral tracking .CSV dataframes](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_DLC.md) have been created.
+All scenarios assume that the videos have been [pre-processed](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial_process_videos.md) and that [DLC behavioral tracking CSV dataframes](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_DLC.md) have been created.

 # **Hypothetical Experiment**:
 Three days of resident-intruder testing between aggressive CD-1 mice and subordinante C57 intruders.
 Each day of testing has 10 pairs of mice, for a total of 30 videos recorded across 3 days.
 Recordings are 3 minutes in duration, in color, at 30fps.